pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **Chapter 3 Complete**

 *This chapter establishes the human foundation of the Empire.
 Review and update family roles, education programs, and succession plans annually to ensure they remain relevant and effective.
-The Family Legacy Framework is the most important part of the Empireâ€”without prepared family members, no amount of wealth or business success will preserve The Enterprise across generations.*
+The Family Legacy Framework is the most important part of the Empire—without prepared family members, no amount of wealth or business success will preserve The Enterprise across generations.*